 1. Is it a crime to carry a gun while drunk in Nevada?

-Several lawful activities such as driving a car or a boat become a crime in Nevada if the driver is intoxicated.
+Yes.
+Several lawful activities such as driving a car or a boat become a crime if the driver is intoxicated.
 This rule also applies to carrying or holding a gun.
-Specifically, it is illegal in Nevada for a person to have in his or her actual physical possession any firearm if either of the following is true:
+Specifically, it is illegal in Nevada for a person to have in his or her actual physical possession any firearm if either:

 - The person has ingested, inhaled, applied, or otherwise used too much alcohol, controlled substances, or another substance to operate a gun responsibly

 In short, it is against Nevada law for someone to have physical control of a gun with a BAC of at least 0.08% or while impaired from alcohol, drugs, or other compounds.
 It does not matter whether the drugs are illegal, prescription, or over-the-counter.1